 Pairing your wedding band with an engagement ring?
 Here are some things people tend to think about when pairing rings:

-If your engagement ring has a center stone, would you like your wedding ring to fit under the stone?
+Setting: If your engagement ring has a center stone, would you like your wedding ring to fit under the stone?
 Around it?
 If there is not a lot of space under the center stone or if the center stone is especially large, a standard wedding band might not fit under your engagement ring, leaving a large gap between the two rings.
 In this case, you might want to consider a curved band for a more seamless, comfortable fit.
-Our Curved Rings are designed to be compatible with most 1-2 carat solitaire engagement rings (including round and fancy-shaped center stones), but we can customize our curve to fit almost any engagement ring (just shoot us an email at firstname.lastname@example.org to get started).
-We also do periodically introduce new ring designs, so keep your eye out for new curved styles on our website!
+Our Curved Rings are designed to be compatible with most 1-2 carat solitaire engagement rings (including round and fancy-shaped center stones).
+If you’re unsure if it’ll fit, just shoot us an email at firstname.lastname@example.org and we’d be happy to make a recommendation!

 All of these choices are fully up to you, but if you’re going the traditional engagement ring route, these are factors you may want to take into consideration.
 Also, curved rings look amazing on their own - no need to pair with anything at all!